feyex/Shortner-Url-Api/README.md

 ## Database Setup

-A folder called App and a file called db.js should be created to hold the mongodb address.
+In a folder called App and a file called db.js the mongodb address sould be added.
 Example of the content is:
 ```
     module.exports = {